 WORD CLOUD PICTURES & CARDS – 2016

-The alternative to Christmas cards in 2016 were decided on after I self taught myself how to use the word cloud programme Tagxedo.
+The alternative to Christmas cards in 2016 was decided on after I self taught myself how to use the word cloud programme Tagxedo.
 I set about making my own custom-made shapes to suit the interests of those I was sending too.
 The shapes were then filled with personal words making another unique gift.

 There are other similar programmes such as Wordle, Wordcloud, etc and tutorials can be found on YouTube.
 Again these are suitable for any occasion and I have seen them printed onto t-shirts, cushions, mugs, etc. I do love giving and receiving things that have had some thought put into them.

 Do you still send Christmas cards or have you started a new giving tradition instead?